Space Odyssey: The Video Game: Development

 The title was announced in October 2016, and Space Media Ventures hosted an All-Star Panel featuring Tyson, James Gunn, Kiki Wolfkill, Randy Pitchford and moderated by Chris Hardwick to launch the community build of the game during Electronic Entertainment Expo 2017.
 To help support development, the team started a Kickstarter crowdfunding campaign to raise $314,159 in mid-June 2017.
-It is now also crowd-funding on Indiegogo.
+It was also being crowdfunded on Indiegogo.